Rhavranek/Lab_testing_flasks/README.md

-# 2020 Rapid Communications data
+# Early prototype testing

-This is some data and code associated with my 2020 Rapid Communications paper
+This was the early prototype data done in IsoLab.
+I was using 4 flasks at the time.
+This data was also presented on a poster at AGU in fall 2018.